 Choose the fields to display in the user list, sort the list, and export the list to Microsoft Excel.

 On-premises: Set user passwords.

 Assign additional roles to users.
-For details, see Assign or unassign roles to existing users.
+For details, see Assign to, or unassign roles from, existing users.

 Assign the site admin role to other users.
 For details, see Assign the site admin role to existing users (on-premises).
 Activate and deactivate users.
 For details, see Assign roles and permissions.
 On-premises: SaaS: SaaS: Delete a user.
 For details, see Delete a user.